oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Initialization
 ==============

-The driver must be initialized by calling ${t}Init after calling
-${x}Init and before calling any other experimental function.
-Simultaneous calls to ${t}Init are thread-safe.
+The driver must be initialized by calling ::${t}Init after calling ::${x}Init and before calling any other experimental function.
+Simultaneous calls to ::${t}Init are thread-safe.

 .. _API-Tracing: